 What You Should Know About This Degree

-Health services is a broad field that encompasses many leadership, administrative and support roles in the healthcare field.
+Health services is a broad field that encompasses many leadership, administrative, and support roles in the healthcare field.
 However, most jobs do not involve direct patient contact.
 If you are interested in advanced roles that involve working with patients, you may want to consider a Master of Science in Nursing (MSN) or nurse practitioner degree.

 Hands-on experience is highly valued in the health sciences.
 Therefore, many programs have some in-person requirements, even if the bulk of their coursework is delivered online.
 Experiential learning components can include internships, practicums, or labs.
 Review the program’s curriculum before applying to confirm that you have the flexibility to accommodate these in-person elements.

-Licenses or certifications are not required for most jobs within healthcare administration or management, although there are a number of voluntary credentials professionals can obtain from organizations like the Professional Association of Health Care Office Management (PAHCOM) or the American Health Information Management Association (AHIMA).
-These credentials demonstrate your expertise and commitment to the profession, and can make you a more attractive candidate to potential employers.
+Licenses or certifications are not required for most jobs within healthcare administration or management, although there are a number of voluntary credentials that professionals can obtain from organizations like the Professional Association of Health Care Office Management (PAHCOM) or the American Health Information Management Association (AHIMA).
+These credentials demonstrate your expertise and commitment to the profession and can make you a more attractive candidate to potential employers.